umeiko/KlipperPhonesLinux/README.md

 - Configure the 3D printer's configuration file
   - Obtain the configuration file from your printer motherboard supplier or find it in the [Klipper repository](https://github.com/Klipper3d/klipper/tree/master/config).
-  - Open the `Fluidd` interface, accessible through a web browser at `your phone's IP address`.
+  - Open the `Fluidd` interface, accessible through a web browser at `your phone's IP address`, e.g., `192.168.31.124`
-  - In the `Config` tab on the right, rename your motherboard configuration file to `printer.cfg` and overwrite the original file.
+  - In the `Config` tab on the left, rename your motherboard configuration file to `printer.cfg` and overwrite the original file.
   - At the end of `printer.cfg`, add `[include fluidd.cfg]`.

 - Now you have completed the basic configuration.
 Enjoy!